Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem14.md

 #### Usage

-*bitmapItem.vPixels*
+BitmapItem.vPixels

 #### Description

-Read-only property; `integer`; an integer that specifies the height of the bitmap, in pixels.
+Read-only property; `integer`; Specifies the height of the bitmap, in pixels.

 #### Example